DavidVujic/my-emacs-config/README.md

 ### flycheck-clj-kondo
 This package integrates clj-kondo with Emacs via flycheck.
 Make sure you also have clj-kondo installed globally on your machine according to the official install instructions.

-### flymake-ruff
-Flymake plugin to run a linter for python buffers using ruff.

 ### gptel
 GPTel is a simple Large Language Model chat client for Emacs, with support for multiple models/backends.